-Firefox has been working a lot on its improvement and the latest news from the forum is that a new theme Firefox Australis is going to be launched later in this year, if everything progresses as they have planned.
+Firefox has been working a lot on its improvement and the latest news from the forum is that a new theme Firefox Australis is going to be launched later this year if everything progresses as they have planned.
 This has been very good news for many and has basically split the firefox users into two of the rival groups.
-One who are eagerly waiting for the changes which they would embrace happily and the others who have been fearing that the new theme might change the look of the browser that it might not become customizable and usable further.
+One who is eagerly waiting for the changes which they would embrace happily and the others who have been fearing that the new theme might change the look of the browser that it might not become customizable and usable further.
 The theme was launched on May 13 in the Firefox, UX version.
-There will be changes on the regular basis but the frequent users will get an access to the changes for the first time.
+There will be changes on a regular basis but the frequent users will get access to the changes for the first time.

 The browser restores all the tabs when it is launched for the first time.
 There have been many changes which have been made.
 These are some discussed below:

 - The Firefox menu button has disappeared, or to be more precise, has been moved to the end of the navigational toolbar.

 - The bookmarks icon which usually appears on the right of the screen has also disappeared.

 - Tabs are still present below the address bar and are curved.

 My first impression on launching the web browser was where has the menu button gone?
 As all the tabs were switched to the bottom, I thought that the menu button was also moved down.
 But, when I changed the mode of the tabs to the top, it still did not appear.
 Then I had to right- click and make customize to show the menu bar, and this added the menu button to the top.
 The Firefox button has been moved from the top left to the top right of the address bar.
 The same buttons which were displayed in the Firefox menu before are all present in the new Firefox menu.
 They are as follows:

 - Text operations such as the cut, copy, paste.